Alleged voter fraud scheme used Los Angeles homeless

 The office of District Attorney Jackie Lacey says in a statement Tuesday the alleged offenses occurred during the 2016 and 2018 election cycles.

-Five of the nine defendants were arraigned Tuesday in Superior Court.
+Five of the nine defendants are expected to be arraigned Tuesday in Superior Court.

 The charges include circulating a petition with false names, use of false names on a petition, and voter fraud by registering fictitious or nonexistent persons.